anekar/SalarySurvey/README.md

 Data Collection
 =
-The data have been collected by Kaggle platform.
+The data have been collected by Kaggle.

 Data Cleaning
 =